 Mailjet is one of the few email marketing providers that doesn’t offer live support, even on paid plans.
 It’s likely one of the ways prices stay low.

 With that being said, there are just over 100 articles in the knowledgebase that cover most common questions, and you can open support tickets (essentially email support) for more complex problems.

 When to Choose Each: Mailchimp vs Mailjet

-Both Mailchimp and Mailjet are good choices for most small businesses, but have some distinct differences.
+Both Mailchimp and Mailjet are good choices for most small businesses but they have some distinct differences.

-Mailjet is a great low-cost option that is efficient to use if all you want to do is run simple email marketing campaigns.
-It’s also developer friendly with a great API that allows you to create custom functionality if you have a developer available.
+Mailjet is a great low-cost option that is efficient to use if you want to run simple email marketing campaigns and set up transactional emails.
+It’s also developer-friendly with a great API that allows you to create custom functionality if you have a developer available.

 If you need more features, that’s where you should start leaning towards Mailchimp.
-While it usually costs quite a bit more, Mailchimp gives you access to more advanced automation, as well as unique additional tools like a website builder and landing page creator.
+While it usually costs quite a bit more, Mailchimp gives you access to more advanced automation, as well as unique additional tools like a landing page builder and social media management.